maxxscho/laravel-tcpdf/readme.md

 ## Installation

 The Laravel TCPDF service provider can be installed via [composer](http://getcomposer.org) by requiring the `maxxscho/laravel-tcpdf` package in your project's `composer.json`.
+(The installation may take a while, because the package requires TCPDF.
+Sadly its .git folder is very heavy)

 ```json
 {